 Portfolio

-Inspired by the massive cultural impact the Winter Olympics had on arriving in Vancouver in 2010, Storyhero Media has specialized in producing a string of socially-conscious, thought-provoking video reporting projects over the past decade that explores the interplay of the Olympics and human rights.
+Inspired by the profound cultural impact the 2010 Winter Olympics had on Vancouver, Storyhero Media has spent the past decade producing socially conscious, thought-provoking video journalism exploring the intersection of the Olympic Games and human rights.

-Far from being a monotone critique of the Games, our Olympic video projects have brought people together from across the globe to learn more about the social and cultural impact of the Games through the eyes of locals, underdogs, and over-looked communities.
-With stories ranging from protest and demonstration to shining examples of humanity and celebration.
+Far from offering a one-dimensional critique, our Olympic storytelling brings people together from around the world to better understand the social and cultural impact of the Games—through the voices of locals, underdogs, and often overlooked communities.
+These stories span moments of protest and resistance alongside powerful expressions of humanity, resilience, and celebration.

-Our portfolio of Olympic content includes a series of CBC-published video segments at London 2012, an internationally-screen documentary filmed at Sochi 2014, a six-part video reporting series from Rio 2016 and two commissioned films shot in PyeongChang South Korea in 2018.
+Our Olympic portfolio includes CBC-published video segments from London 2012, an internationally screened documentary filmed at Sochi 2014, a six-part video reporting series from Rio 2016, two commissioned films shot in PyeongChang 2018, and a series of athlete-profile videos celebrating UBC Olympians, filmed at Paris 2024.

 Mount Gariwang: An Olympic Casualty is a film about Sport, Politics, the Environment and why a 500-year old ancient forest was bulldozed for a 2-week event at the Winter Olympics in Pyeongchang, South Korea in 2018.
 This 24-minute documentary film was produced in collaboration with UBC’s Centre for Sport & Sustainability.